simple-trials/java-eks/README.md

 ## Next Steps for deployment
-below is the jenkins pipeline added. for deploying in in kubernetes, use helm charts update the docker repo, and docker hub credentials, and git login update the image name from the values.yaml
+below is the jenkins pipeline added.

+for deploying in in kubernetes, use helm charts.

+update the docker repo, and docker hub credentials, and git login

+update the image name from the values.yaml

 ```